krustlet/krustlet/docs/howto/krustlet-on-kind.md

 Operating System (where Krustlet is running).
 If this was changed, check `ip addr show docker0` from the host OS to determine the default gateway.

+For Mac, if you are running Krustlet on the host, the default gateway should be the `en0` interface IP.
+You can get it with `ifconfig en0 | grep "inet " | cut -d " " -f2`

 ## Step 3: Install and run Krustlet

 First, install the latest release of Krustlet following [the install guide](../intro/install.md).